 Classes and Object

-A class can be defined as an entity or template with some state(variables) and behaviour (methods).
-Any real-world object can be considered as a Class which possesses some attributes and can perform some functionalities.
+A class can be defined as an entity or template with some state(variables) and behavior (methods).
+Any real-world object can be considered a class that possesses some attributes and can perform some functionalities.

 Giving meaning to class creates objects where the blueprint gets actual values.
 In other words, it is an encapsulation of data along with functions that act upon that data.